afsc-assessments/ebswp_2023/doc/EBSpollock.md

 limit on future TACs).

 \item[Scenario 2:]
-In 2021 the catch is set equal to 1.35 million t and in future years $F$ is set equal to the Tier 3 estimate (Rationale: this was has been about equal to the catch level in recent years).
+In 2020 and 2021 the catch is set equal to 1.35 million t and in future years $F$ is set equal to the Tier 3 estimate (Rationale: this was has been about equal to the catch level in recent years).